 It can be very difficult to determine if one party is liable, or if multiple parties are at fault.
 If you file a lawsuit and represent yourself, without the help of an attorney, this means you’ll have to determine and prove who is liable on your own.

-Not only will you have to gather evidence to prove your case, you’ll likely have to communicate with the truck driver’s employer, the truck manufacturer, auto maintenance or repair companies, insurance companies, and other parties’ lawyers.
+Not only will you have to gather evidence to prove your case, but you’ll also likely have to communicate with the truck driver’s employer, the truck manufacturer, auto maintenance or repair companies, insurance companies, and other parties’ lawyers.

 That’s why it’s in your